Russian Stunner Irina Dreyt Shows Off Peachy Posterior In A Red Swimsuit On Instagram

 Apart from her regular fans and followers, the picture was also liked by Irina’s fellow Russian model, Nata Lee — who is Mavrin’s girlfriend.

 Irina could be seen posing alongside Nata Lee in many of her pictures.
-In fact, she recently shared a video where the two stunners could be seen soaking up the sun while lying topless on sun loungers.
-According to the geotag, the video was filmed in Phuket City, Thailand, where the trio went to spend a couple of months earlier this year.
+In fact, she recently shared a video in which the two stunners could be seen soaking up the sun while lying topless on sun loungers.
+According to the geotag, the video was filmed in Phuket City, Thailand, the destination for which the trio traveled to for a couple of months this year.

 Within one hour of posting, the video has been viewed more than 21,000 times, while fans left more than 120 comments on the snap to express their admiration for the hotties in explicit terms.

-In the caption, Irina informed her fans that the video was filmed at Aquila Phuket — a luxury rental villa.
+In the caption, Irina informed her fans that the video was filmed at Aquila Phuket, a luxury rental villa.

-According to Famous Birthdays, Irina and her business partner Mavrin have helped a number of Instagram models increase their reach and global recognition through their modeling agency.
+According to Famous Birthdays, Irina and her business partner Mavrin have helped a number of Instagram models increase their reach and attain global recognition through their modeling agency.

 At present, the model has 883,000 followers on Instagram and apart from Nate Lee, she is followed by Pia Muehlenbeck, Viki Odintcova, Syd Wilder and Camilla Gimenez, among others.